junxit/us-congress-code/title-16/chapter-1/sec-460ccc-3.md

 ## Notes

+1 See References in Text note below.

 ### References in Text

 The Archaeological Resources Protection Act of 1979, referred to in subsec. (a)(2)(C), is Pub.
 L. 96–95, Oct.
 31, 1979, 93 Stat.
 721, which is classified generally to chapter 1B (§ 470aa et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under section 470aa of this title and Tables.
 The National Historic Preservation Act, referred to in subsec. (a)(2)(C), is Pub.
 L. 89–665, Oct.
 15, 1966, 80 Stat.
-915, as amended, which is classified generally to subchapter II (§ 470 et seq.) of chapter 1A of this title.
-For complete classification of this Act to the Code, see section 470 of this title and Tables.
+915, which was classified generally to subchapter II (§ 470 et seq.) of chapter 1A of this title prior to the enactment of Title 54, National Park Service and Related Programs.
+See 54 U.S.C.
+300101 et seq.
 Section 5(a) of the National Forest and Public Lands of Nevada Enhancement Act of 1988, referred to in subsec. (b), is section 5(a) of Pub.
 L. 100–550, Oct.
 28, 1988, 102 Stat.
 2751, which is not classified to the Code.

 ### Amendments